Nemesis533/Local_LLHAMA/README.md

 # Local_LLAMA: Offline, Multilingual Smart Home Voice Assistant

 **Local_LLAMA** is a local-first, multilingual, LLaMA-powered voice assistant that integrates seamlessly with [Home Assistant](https://www.home-assistant.io/).
 Designed for privacy, flexibility, and natural interaction, it allows users to control smart home devices using natural language — all without relying on the cloud or requiring exact device names.
+Being an indipendent system that can run on base linux and interface with HA (or potentially other domotics systems) via API, it also bypasses many of the compatibility restrictions that running a similar system in HA have (such as smart-speaker compatibility).

 ## Features

 - Wake word detection using `OpenWakeWord`
 - Voice recording with adaptive noise floor detection
 - Whisper-based speech-to-text conversion
-- LLaMA 3.2 (8B) LLM for command parsing and entity resolution
+- LLaMA 3.1 (8B) LLM for command parsing and entity resolution
-- Optional PromptGuard safety layer (LLaMA 3.1 3B fine-tuned model)
+- Optional PromptGuard safety layer (LLaMA 3.2 3B fine-tuned model)
 - Multilingual support: English, French, Spanish, Italian, German, Russian This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
 - Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.